ElanHashem/cse15l-lab-reports/lab-report-5-week-10.md

 ![labreport5 ss1](https://user-images.githubusercontent.com/103283907/172286922-bf9bb9c8-894d-4a63-8999-034ddfddb2c4.png)

-the first one is the given parser actual result and the second one is my actual result
+the first result is the given parser actual result and the second one is my actual result

 The test in the file was